darkdiesel/wordpress-study/wp-content/plugins/simple-tags/readme.txt

 ## TaxoPress Pro ##

 > <strong>Upgrade to TaxoPress Pro</strong><br />
 > This plugin is the free version of TaxoPress.
-The Pro version of TaxoPress has extra features and expert support. <a href="https://taxopress.com/pro" title="TaxoPress Pro">Click here to organize, optimize and showcase your content with TaxoPress now!</a>
+The Pro version of TaxoPress has extra features and expert support.
+[Get the TaxoPress Pro plugin now!](https://taxopress.com/taxopress)

-## Key Features in TaxoPress ##
+## 10 Key Features in TaxoPress ##

 1. **Manage Terms and Taxonomies**: You can create new taxonomies and edit all the settings for each taxonomy.
 2. **Terms Display**: This feature allows you to create a customizable display of all the terms in one taxonomy.